 Doctoral Project (1 time)

-Your thesis-project is the capstone project of the program.
+Your doctoral project is the capstone project of the program.
 It is the culmination of previous learning in the program and a demonstration of your ability to engage in ministry as a scholar-practitioner in a given area of specialization.
 In addition to the faculty-mentor, you will be assigned a reader.
-With the faculty-mentor playing the lead role, these two faculty members form the thesis committee and guide you through the process, approving each aspect of the thesis-project from the initial proposal through to the final draft.
-Thesis-project proposals will only be accepted from students who have maintained a cumulative 3.0 GPA.
-The final requirements for degree completion is a successful presentation of the completed thesis-project to your mentor and the reader, and the presentation of acceptable final manuscripts to the D.Min. office.
+With the faculty-mentor playing the lead role, these two faculty members form the project committee and guide you through the process, approving each aspect of the doctoral project from the initial proposal through to the final draft.
+Doctoral project proposals will only be accepted from students who have maintained a cumulative 3.0 GPA.
+The final requirements for degree completion is a successful presentation of the completed doctoral project to your mentor and the reader, and the presentation of an acceptable project to the DMin office.